 Besides the penalties mentioned above, you’ll also be suspended from driving for six months if it’s your first offense.
 If you’ve enrolled in the Alcohol and Drug Safety Action Program or ADSAP, then you can obtain a provisional license.
 Also, your conviction will get into your criminal records.

-DUI Expungement: Hire a DUI Defense Attorney in Greenville SC
+DUI Expungement: Hire a DUI Defense Attorney in Spartanburg SC

 South Carolina doesn’t allow you to expunge the DUI offense from your criminal records.
 This means they stay in your records forever.
 This is unlike other states where these types of convictions are erased automatically in 5-10 years.